cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

   + [x] service SAS
   + [ ] user delegation SAS

-    > A SAS service is the only type of authentication that provides control at the table level.
-User delegation SAS is only available for Blob storage.
-SAS and shared allow access to the entire storage account.
+    > A SAS service is the only type of authentication that provides control at the table level. <br> User delegation SAS is only available for Blob storage. <br> SAS and shared allow access to the entire storage account.
     {: .prompt-tip}

 48. You have an Azure Storage account.